kleene-project/docs/reference/dockerfile.md

 The `ENV` instruction sets the environment variable `<key>` to the value `<value>`.
-This value will be in the environment for all subsequent instructions and can be [replaced inline](#environment-replacement) in many as well.
+This value will be in the environment for all subsequent instructions and can be [substitued inline](#environment-replacement) in many instructions as well.
-The value will be interpreted for other environment variables, so quote characters will be removed if they are not escaped.
+Outer quote characters will be removed if they are not escaped.
 Like command line parsing, quotes and backslashes can be used to include spaces within values.

 Example: